UD-CISC374/educational-game-design-document-team-7-michael-ly-steven-etgen/egdd.md

 - Correctly call methods: By the end of the game, players will be able to call methods correctly by passing in inputs the right way.
 - Identify attributes: By the end of the game, players will be able to identify attributes from an object.
-- Change attricutes: By the end of the game, players will be able to change attributes of an object through calling methods.
+- Change attributes: By the end of the game, players will be able to change attributes of an object through calling methods.

 ## Prerequisite Knowledge